Granulomatosis with polyangiitis M31.3

 This section has been translated automatically.

-Leukocytosis (10,000-20,000 leukocytes/μl) (sometimes eosinophilia in blood and tissues) Thrombocytosis, anemia, and hypergammaglobulinemia in Bl
+Leukocytosis (10,000-20,000 leukocytes/μl) (sometimes eosinophilia in blood and tissue) Thrombocytosis, anemia and hypergammaglobulinemia in blood

-Usually excessive elevation of ESR and C-reactive protein.
+Usually excessive increase in ESR and C-reactive protein

 Detection of circulating immune complexes

-Detection of antineutrophil cytoplasmic antibodies (in 90%) with cytoplasmic fluorescence pattern: c-ANCA; PR3-ANCA (most frequently positive), MPO-ANCA (10-20%).
+Detection of antineutrophil cytoplasmic antibodies (in 90%) with cytoplasmic fluorescence pattern: c-ANCA; anti-protease 3 (PR3)-ANCA (most frequently positive), MPO-ANCA (10-20%).

-In renal involvement, frequent detection of antibodies against LAMP-2.
+In renal involvement often detection of antibodies against LAMP-2.

 Histology